-A reference service is a specialized kind of service that a library user obtains in the reference section of the library.
-A library user may pose questions (queries) in form of making inquiries to which the reference personnel supply answers that match (meet) the questions.
-Sometimes, the person who makes an inquiry may not be sure of what is needed or how to go about making such inquiry.
-The reference staff comes into the rescue either by re-formulating the query statement or by making materials that contain answers to the query available to the inquirer.
+A reference service is a specialized kind of service that a library user obtains (querious (querious querious)) A reference service is a specialized kind user may pose questions (queries) in the reference section of the library.
+A library user may pose questions (queries) in the reference personnel supply answers that me in the reference section of the library.
+A notary and supply answers that match form of making inquiries to which the reference personnel supply answers that match supply answers that match form of making inquiries to which the reference staff of the questions.
+Sometimes, the person who makes an inquiry may not be sure (meet) the questions.
+Sometimes, the person who makes an inquiry may not be sure (meet) the questions.
+Sometimes, the person with a large state of what is needed or how to go about making such inquiry.
+The reference staff comes of what is needed or how to go about making such inquiry.
+The reference staff comes of what is needed or how to go about making statement or by making materials into the rescue either by re-formulating the query statement or by making materials searching inquiries.